Hope and despair: Kathy Gannon on 35 years in Afghanistan

 Afghanistan’s next set of rulers marched into the city: The mujahedeen were back.

-The U.S. and U.N returned them to power even though some among them had brought bin Laden from Sudan to Afghanistan in 1996, promising him a safe haven.
+The U.S. and U.N. returned them to power even though some among them had brought bin Laden from Sudan to Afghanistan in 1996, promising him a safe haven.
 The hope of Afghans went through the roof, because they believed the powerful U.S. would help them keep the mujahedeen in check.

 Yet worrying signs began to emerge.
 The revenge killings began, and the U.S.-led coalition sometimes participated without knowing the details.
 The mujahedeen would falsely identify enemies – even those who had worked with the U.S. before – as belonging to al-Qaida or to the Taliban.